cwendorf/EASI/docs/README.md

 ### Function Calls

 In EASI, each different type of analysis consists of a unique function call.
-Using standard R syntax, the function name is followed in parentheses by the variable to be analyzed (or data frame or formula, depending on the research design).
+Using standard R syntax, the function name is followed in parentheses by the variables to be analyzed.
 Similarly, any relevant additional parameters (such as different confidence levels, null values, etc.) can be included.
 This format is used in the basic tutorials and textbook examples included with EASI, but could be used for all cases.

 ```
 estimateMeans(Outcome~Factor)
-estimateMeans(Outcome~Factor,conf.level=.99)
+estimateMeans(Outcome~Factor,conf.level=.99,main="Custom Table Title",digits=2)
+plotMeans(Outcome~Factor)
+plotMeans(Outcome~Factor,values=FALSE,col="darkblue")
 ```

 In R versions 4.1 and greater, the native pipe operator can be used instead of standard syntax.
-Here, the variable (or data frame or formula) is included first, followed by the pipe operator, and then the function call (with any relevant additional parameters in parentheses).
+Here, the variables to be analyzed are included first, followed by the pipe operator, and then the function call (with any relevant additional parameters in parentheses).
 This format is used in the advanced applications section of EASI, but could be used for all cases if desired.

 ```
 (Outcome~Factor) |> estimateMeans()
+(Outcome~Factor) |> estimateMeans(conf.level=.99,main="Custom Table Title",digits=2)
+(Outcome~Factor) |> plotMeans()
-(Outcome~Factor) |> estimateMeans(conf.level=.99)
+(Outcome~Factor) |> plotMeans(values=FALSE,col="darkblue")
 ```

-EASI also offers methods for formatting the output.
-Generally, the default table and plot options provide a title that describes the type of analysis conducted (consistent with the function call) and numbers rounded to three digits.
-Numbers in tables and plots can be rounded to a different number of digits.
-Table and plot titles can be customized within the call.
-Plot colors (and other features) can also be specified.
+When larger or predefined data sets are used, it is necessary to identify the data first and then select the variables from within the data set.
+In base R, this is accomplished using a `with` command (or built in data identification parameters).
+In EASI, this is accomplished by using an exposition operator (such as the included `%$>%`).
+This is used in several of the advanced applications.

 ```
-estimateMeans(Outcome~Factor,digits=2)
-estimateMeans(Outcome~Factor,main="Custom Table Title")
-plotMeans(Outcome~Factor,col="darkblue")
+Dataset %$>% (Outcome~Factor) |> estimateMeans()
+Dataset %$>% (Outcome~Factor) |> estimateMeans(conf.level=.99,main="Custom Table Title",digits=2)
+Dataset %$>% (Outcome~Factor) |> plotMeans()
+Dataset %$>% (Outcome~Factor) |> plotMeans(values=FALSE,col="darkblue")
 ```

 ### Details and Examples